EEOC Sues Holiday Inn Operating Group for Disability Discrimination

 The EEOC seeks back pay, compensatory, and punitive damages and reinstatement for the affected employee, as well as injunctive relief to deter future discrimination.
 Depending on the number of violations an employer has engaged in, fines can range up to $75,000 – $150,000 for infringing on workers’ ADA rights.

 Have you experienced retaliation for having a medical condition?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including FMLA, discrimination, and unpaid wages and overtime.
 Whatever your employment issue is, please reach out for a consultation today.